VisTrails/VisTrails/doc/internal/architecture.rst

 Project architecture and concepts
 *********************************

 VisTrails is made of multiple components.
+This page gives a high-level overview of what they are, and links to relevant pages of the documentation.

 ..  _concept-database: